unepwcmc/ProtectedPlanet/upgrade-plan/frontend/16-scss-to-tailwind-migration.md

 ## Exit criteria

-- `app/assets/stylesheets/` contains at most `_settings.scss` (if anything in it survives) and `comfy/admin/cms/custom.scss` (explicitly out of scope) — everything else deleted.
+- [x] `app/assets/stylesheets/` contains at most `comfy/admin/cms/custom.scss` (explicitly
+      out of scope) — everything else deleted.
+Done 2026-08-14.
-- Tailwind preflight enabled.
-- `bourbon`/`neat`/`sassc`/`sass-rails` removed from the Gemfile (or the Dart Sass swap done instead, per [08](./08-styles-and-assets.md), if that path was taken for the admin/PDF residue).
+- [x] Tailwind preflight enabled — found already live since 2026-08-06 (undocumented side effect of an unrelated commit), confirmed via compiled CSS; this doc now reflects reality.
+See T10.
+- [x] `bourbon`/`neat`/`sass-rails` removed from the Gemfile. `sassc`/`sassc-rails` deliberately kept — pulled in transitively by `comfortable_mexican_sofa` for the out-of-scope admin custom.scss, not by anything in this doc's scope anymore.
-- CODE-CONVENTIONS.md rule 4's exception-precedent list is empty (or explicitly states none remain).
+- [x] CODE-CONVENTIONS.md rule 4's exception-precedent list is empty (or explicitly states none remain) — already says so as of T8's closure ("none are active exceptions any more").
-- PDF export smoke-tested post-cutover.
-- Full-site visual sweep done and signed off.
+- [x] PDF export smoke-tested post-cutover (country/region/PDF-export all verified in a real browser — see T10; protected-area's earlier 500 was a bad test URL, not a bug, confirmed with the correct identifier).
+- [x] Full-site visual sweep done and signed off — 2026-08-14, in a real modern Chromium (see T10 for why the repo's own bundled puppeteer Chrome 88 is unusable for this).
+Zero preflight regressions found across every page type checked.